JimmyPla6z/WinGUILite/README.md

 *A simple GUI for Microsoft WinGet*

 ## 🌟 Overview
 WinGUI Lite is a graphical interface for Microsoft WinGet, allowing users to install, update, and manage packages without using the command line.
-Now includes a **Multi Installer** for batch installation of popular apps and an **Update Manager** for updating installed applications!

 ## 📥 Download & Install
 1. Go to [WinGUILite's official website download page](https://winguilite.github.io/download).